 - 4.1 The Customer grants a general authorization (a) to Supplier to appoint other members of the Supplier Group as sub-processors; and (b) to the Supplier Group to appoint third party vendors as sub-processors as are reasonably necessary to support Supplier's performance of the Supplier Services. - 4.2 Supplier will maintain a list of sub-processors, available upon written request by the Customer, and will add the names of new and replacement sub-processors to the list prior to them starting sub-processing of Personal Data.
 If the Customer has a reasonable objection to any new or replacement sub-processor, it shall notify Supplier of such objections in writing within ten (10) days of the notification and the parties will seek to resolve the matter in good faith.
-If Supplier is able to provide the Supplier Services to the Customer in accordance with the Original Agreement without using the sub-processor and decides in its discretion to do so, then the Customer will have no further rights under this clause 4.2 in respect of the proposed use of the sub-processor.
-If Supplier requires to use the sub-processor and is unable to satisfy the Customer as to the suitability of the sub-processor or the documentation and protections in place between Supplier and the sub-processor within sixty (60) days from the Customer's notification of objections, the Customer may within thirty (30) days of the end of the sixty-day period referred to above terminate the applicable Supplier Services as outlined in the Main Agreement but only in relation to the Supplier Services to which the proposed new sub-processor's processing of Personal Data relates or would relate by providing written notice to Supplier having effect thirty (30) days after receipt by Supplier. - 4.3 Supplier will ensure that any sub-processor it engages to provide an aspect of the Supplier Services on its behalf in connection with this DPA does so only on the basis of a written contract which imposes on such sub-processor terms substantially no less protective of Personal Data than those imposed on Supplier in this DPA (the "Relevant Terms").
+If Supplier is able to provide the Supplier Services to the Customer will have no further rights under this clause 4.2 in respect of the proposed use of the sub-processor or the documentation and protections in place between Supplier and the sub-processor within sixty (60) days from the Customer's notification of objections, the Customer may within thirty (30) days of the end of the sixty-day period referred to above terminate the applicable Supplier Services as outlined in the Main Agreement but only in relation to the Supplier Services to which the proposed new sub-processor's processor of Personal Data relates or would relate by providing written notice to Supplier having effect thirty (30) days after receipt by Supplier. - 4.3 Supplier will ensure that any sub-processor it engages to provide an aspect of the Supplier Services on its behalf in connection with this DPA does so only on the basis of a written contract which imposes on such sub-processor terms substantially no less protective of Personal Data than those imposed on Supplier in this DPA (the "Relevant Terms").
 Supplier shall procure the performance by such sub-processor of the Relevant Terms and shall be liable to the Customer for any breach by such person of any of the Relevant Terms.